Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Results

-Our second hypothesis is that commenter networks on politically the more extreme news websites will be more unequal in terms of commenters' influence than networks on more moderate sites.
+\textbf{The relationship between the inequality of attention and political extremity.} Our second hypothesis is that commenter networks on politically more extreme news websites might reflect somewhat higher deference to leaders and show more inequality of attention than networks on more moderate sites.
 This translates into two hypothesized patterns of results (see the first column in Figure~\ref{fig:inequal_1p_v2}).
-First, for the individual-level measures of inequality (skewness of individual commenters' centralities) we expect a roughly U-shaped relationship between the political extremity of the four news websites ordered from `very left' to `very right', and the skewness of centrality distributions.
+First, for the individual-level measures of inequality (skewness of individual commenters' centralities) we expect a roughly U-shaped relationship between the political extremity of the four news websites ordered from `very left' to `very right' and the skewness of centrality distributions.
 Second, for the measures of network-level inequality, we expect an inverted U-shaped relationship between the political extremity and the proportions of independent commenters and connected components.
 Because The Atlantic is politically more off-center than The Hill is, the difference between Mother Jones and The Atlantic could be smaller than the difference between The Hill and Breitbart, as sketched in the first column in Figure~\ref{fig:inequal_1p_v2}.